Error Thresholds in Presence of Epistatic Interactions: Models for Replicator Growth

 where $\alpha_0$ and $a_0$ are positive constants (since $\mu$ is a monotonic function of $T$).
-At mutation pressures above $\mu_C$ (i.e., temperatures above $T_C$), $\alpha > 0$ becomes positive and the genetic information of the master sequence gets diluted in the total population, $\rho \rightarrow 0$.
-Below $\mu_C$ ($T < T_C$), $\alpha < 0$ and the virus population is clustered around the master sequence, i.e. $\rho > 1$ (see Fig.\ref{fig1}{\bf(b,c)}).
+At mutation pressures above $\mu_C$ (\ie, temperatures above $T_C$), $\alpha > 0$ becomes positive and the genetic information of the master sequence gets diluted in the total population, $\rho \rightarrow 0$.
+Below $\mu_C$ ($T < T_C$), $\alpha < 0$ and the virus population is clustered around the master sequence, \ie $\rho > 1$ (see Fig.\ref{fig1}{\bf(b,c)}).

 The ``mutational susceptibility" $\chi$ measures the response of the master sequence molar fraction to an fluctuating backmutation rate $\mu_{B}$.
 It is given by: